samiabd8/sieveKAN/README.md

-# sieveKAN: Kolmogorov-Arnold Sieve Extremum Estimation
+# sieveKAN: Kolmogorov-Arnold Sieve Networks for High-dimensional Estimation and Inference

 ## Overview